Wy'east Trailfest 28K

 Aid Stations

 There are 3 aid stations on the course, all staffed with experienced, enthusiastic volunteers and professional medical personnel.
-Hydration and fuel options include: Gnarly Nutrition Fuel2O energy drink, water, soda, Spring Energy gels, bananas, oranges, chips, and more.
+Hydration and fuel options include: carb/electrolyte drink, water, soda, energy gels, bananas, oranges, chips, and more.
 All Daybreak races are cupless, so be sure to bring your own cup for liquid at aid stations.

 Crew